 During the event

-Live tweeting during events is a huge opportunity for event promotion.
+Live tweeting during events is a huge opportunity for event marketing and promotion.
 Registrants will be watching the hashtag, so fill that stream with interesting content.

 36. Tweet quotes

 Listen for juicy nuggets in conversations and in presentations.
 Mention the person who said it and use the hashtag.

 37. Share pictures

 Make sure to take pictures of people, speakers and attendees, as things are happening and share them on Twitter.
 Smartphones make this easy.
 Mention people and use the hashtag.